Hannah-Sten/TeXiFy-IDEA/Writerside/old_wiki/Writing/Shortcuts.md

-Note that all shortcuts are customizable, you can change them in menu:File[Settings > Keymap].
+Note that all shortcuts are customizable, you can change them in <ui-path>File | Settings | Keymap</ui-path>.

 ## General IntelliJ shortcuts